-I love my work.
-And, I love to write.
-If you visit my blog, Characters On The Couch, you’ll find my writings on film.
-You’ll also see how I think when I work, as I apply my psychoanalytic thoughts to the very real human struggles of your favorite film, TV, or book characters.
+If you visit my blog, charctersontheccouch.com, you’ll find my writings on film.
+These will show you how I think when I work in my office, as I apply my psychoanalytic thoughts to the very real human problems of your favorite film, TV, or book characters.

-Each time I go to the movies (or watch a TV show or read a book), I can’t help but understand these characters in the same ways I understand my patients.
+Each time I go to the movies, view a film on Hulu or Netflix, watch a TV series, or read a book, I can’t help but understand the characters in the same ways I understand my patients.
 This, I then bring to my writings on films.
-Since films depict real human problems with startling accuracy.
-Wonder why this is so?
+Films depict real human problems with startling accuracy.
+Do you ever wonder why and how this is so?

-My writings on film at Characters on the Couch give me a chance to tell you what I see in ways similar to how I talk with my patients.
+That’s what I do in my writings on film at Characters on the Couch.
+I offer you a psychological narrative of what I see in ways similar to how I talk with my patients.

 I’ve had over 35 years of clinical and psychoanalytic experience working intensively with a variety of difficult psychological and life struggles.
 I apply this understanding to help directors, writers, actors, or studio executives think deeply about their characters.

 Psychologically troubled or complex characters pose a challenge to depict and write about in a believable way.
 Film and TV are the best mediums for universal psychological experiences.
 My psychological work comes in handy when the interpretation of a character or a complex set of life circumstances just doesn’t seem to hold together.
 Since we come to film and TV not just for entertainment but to understand confusing aspects of ourselves and others, psychological accuracy and credibility is critical.

 Email me at email@example.com